 What is a Brokerage Fee?

-Looking outside of the stock market, for example, when you buy a house, the realtor acts as the intermediary between you and the seller and takes a small percentage fee after the deal is closed.
-A stockbroker acts as an intermediary between you and the stock exchange, executing your orders to them for a small fee.
-The fee a stockbroker charges can be either a fixed fee per transaction or a percentage fee.
+Looking outside of the stock market, for example, when you buy a house, the realtor acts as the intermediary between you and the seller and takes a percentage fee after the deal is closed.
+A stockbroker acts as an intermediary between you and the stock exchange, executing your orders to them for a fee.
+The fee a stockbroker charges can be either a fixed trade fee per transaction or a percentage fee.

 How Much is a Brokerage Fee?

-A discount broker will allow its clients to invest and trade securities, but it will not offer additional services, such as tax advice, research and data, an account manager, portfolio analysis and advisory services.
+A discount broker allows its clients to invest and trade securities, but it will not offer additional services, such as tax advice, research and data, an account manager, portfolio analysis and advisory services.
 As discount brokers do not provide other services, you will usually pay a lower fee than investors using a full-service broker.

 Why Do Brokerage Charge Fees?

 Brokers may also widen the spread of the assets available to trade to cover the loss of revenue from the lack of commissions.
-They could also charge withdrawal or deposit fees, charge for paper statements, or increase the commission to trade other assets such as mutual funds or contracts such as options.
+They could also charge withdrawal or deposit fees, charge for paper statements or increase the commission to trade other assets such as mutual funds or contracts such as options.

 What About No-Commission Trades?